Hydrology- and Soils-focused Ancillary files for JULES:

 (1) LAND-OCEAN MASK: It is critical to identify the world coastline as accurately as possible for hydrological consistency.
 I want to be able to generate sub-1 km resolution ancillary files, which means the resolution of my source land-ocean mask must be finer than this.
 I have generated a 250 m global land-ocean mask based on WorldBoundaries_ESRI from ArcGIS Online, which is higher resolution than the 1 km resolution AVHRR-based land-ocean mask qrparm.mask used by ANTS and which forms the basis of WATCH land masks (the AVHRR mask seems to miss a lot of small islands especially in the Pacific and also a lot of coastal points including the estuaries of major rivers).

-(3) SOIL PARAMETER LAYERS: I need to have a wider selection of soil parameter options than provided by ANTS, so I have coded up a wide selection of pedotransfer functions (currently, Cosby et al., Saxton & Rawls, Hodnett & Tomasella and Tóth et al. pedotransfer equation sets).
+(3) SOIL PARAMETER LAYERS: I need to have a wider selection of soil parameter options than provided by ANTS, so I have coded up a wide selection of pedotransfer functions as standard (currently, Cosby et al., Saxton & Rawls, Hodnett & Tomasella and Tóth et al. pedotransfer equation sets).
 I have also implemented some important automatic data checks (e.g. applying reasonable upper and lower limits to soil parameters).
 Base soil data for this is all taken from SoilGrids250m.

 (4) BETTER LAKES: Moving from 0.50° to 0.25° resolution and finer, many more lakes appear on the land surface.
 For better hydrological realism, I need these to be actually simulated but unfortunately even the SoilGrids250m layers lack soil data for many lake points.
 I have used gap-filling with approximate values to ensure that all lakes are included in the simulation.

 Also, large lakes: I need all lakes to be included in the land mask, but seas and oceans to be excluded (i.e. including Lake Victoria/Nnalubaale and all the US/Canadian Great Lakes, but excluding the Caspian Sea and the Black Sea).
-Some land-ocean masks do not follow this convention (see e.g. Lake Victoria/Nnalubaale and the Great Lakes here and also slide 6 of here, but I impose it in my scripts).
-I am aware that this approach puts me at odds with ANTS, e.g. from the ANTS documentation ATDP01 "Lakes can be a problem in the final mask, especially with high resolution grids.
-Now, it may be argued that since the lakes are real they should remain in the mask to maintain reality.
-However, doing so may result in unacceptable noise in the lower boundary physics and the model becoming unstable and subsequently aborting ...
-Therefore, in most situations it is probably best to remove small lakes and only retain significant large lakes." (although I can understand why this is important from an atmospheric point of view, for my runs I need lakes!).
+Some land-ocean masks do not follow this convention (see e.g. Lake Victoria/Nnalubaale and the Great Lakes here and also slide 6 of here, but I impose it as standard in my scripts).
+I am aware, unfortunately, that this approach puts me at odds with ANTS, e.g. from the ANTS documentation ATDP01

 (5) GLACIERS AND ICE SHEETS: For high latitude and many other applications I need a high quality land_ice layer, which makes a huge difference in many parts of the world (e.g. the Himalayas).
 For e.g. my MOCABORS project in Norway I needed glacier coverage and I could not see any way to use ANTS for this (the land_ice data I have seen from ANTS-generated frac ancillaries seems to be very approximate and in some cases all glaciers appear to have been simply removed as described here).
 To sort this out, I generated a 48 Gb raster layer at 250 m resolution composed of the union of three land_ice layers: GLIMSv6 and data on the Greenland ice sheet and Antarctica.
+I use this as standard in all my scripts (which again, unfortunately, puts me at odds with UK Met Office standards).

 (6) ROBUST PARAMETER AVERAGING: I need to avoid a particular hard-wired default that ANTS uses: I need my soil properties to be a calculated average of parameter values within each gridcell, rather than the dominant soil type within the gridcell (search for "The most straightforward method to aggregate" in Montzka et al. (2017) to find a short paragraph that describes the 3 main ways to do averaging of soil properties in ancillary files: it is clear from the code here that ANTS can use the dominant soil type approach only).